 To carry out these responsibilities, the President must have authority to gather information necessary for the execution of his office.
 The Founders, after all, intended the federal Government to be clothed with all the authority necessary to protect the Nation.
 See, e.g., The Federalist No. 23; id.
 No. 41....
 Because of the structural advantages of the Executive Branch, the Founders also intended that the President would have the primary responsibility and necessary authority as Commander in Chief and Chief Executive to protect the Nation and to conduct the Nation's foreign affairs.
-See, e.g., The Federalist PRESS No. 70 . . . .
-Thus, it has long been recognized that the President has the authority to use secretive means to collect intelligence necessary for the conduct of foreign affairs and military campaigns.
-See, e.g., Chicago & S. Air Lines v.
-Waterman S.S.
-Corp.
-(1948) ("The President, both as Commander-in-Chief and as the Nation's organ for foreign affairs, has available intelligence services whose reports are not and ought not be published to the world."); Curtiss-Wright, at 320 ("He has confidential sources of information.
-He has his agents in the form of diplomatic, consular and other officials."); Totten v.
-United States (1876) (President "was undoubtedly authorized during the war, as commander-in-chief . . . to employ secret agents to enter the rebel lines and obtain information respecting the strength, resources, and movements of the enemy").
+See, e.g., The Federalist No. 70 Thus, it has long been recognized that the President has the authority to use secretive means to collect intelligence necessary for the conduct of foreign affairs and military campaigns.